 Unquestionably, bringing down indoor temperatures without an air conditioner can be one hard-hitting task.
 But, think of our older generations; they used simple methods to stay cool during the summers which worked wonders.
 And yes, we need to acknowledge the fact that most of those methods were non-polluting and cost-effective.
 Building on this, today we take you through a few of the most common eco-friendly ways of keeping yourself cool during the summers – Note without wasting electricity or harming the environment.

 1. Green Shade

 A hint of greenery always brightens our living spaces; sadly, most of us are living in concrete jungles where natural shade is totally absent.
 We have allowed a lot of direct sunlight to beat our windows and roofs during the hottest times of the day – resulting in exceptionally high indoor temperatures.

 Trees if planted on the southern and western sides of your house provide a great deal of natural green shade.
-Also, these are great for the environment as it can offset some of the carbon emissions produced from your AC’s.
+Also, these are great for the environment as they can offset some of the carbon emissions produced from your ACs.
 Irrespective of the fact that most of us cannot afford to have a spacious landscaped garden around our homes; we can still have a few pots in our balconies and kitchen gardens.

 2. Use The Window Advantage

 Like we say – Let the air in….

 We must use our Windows to the fullest as these are key in keeping your home cool.
 Open your Windows to create cross ventilation through the house.
 Try opening your windows more during the morning time as the air is fresher.

 Another important thing, add curtains as these play a role in regulating the temperature.
 Insulating curtains can help your home in both summer and winter; this is because these blocks hot air out in the summer and cool air out in the winter.